 -

-Reolink Duo 3 tested against 2 RLC 810A – How to close the blind spot
+Reolink Duo 3 PoE surveillance camera tested against 2 RLC 810A

-In my latest smart home project, I replaced the Reolink RLC-810A cameras with the more advanced Reolink Duo 3 PoE model.
-I was particularly interested to see if the Duo 3 PoE’s impressive 180° coverage could actually improve the monitoring of my driveway and carport.
+In my latest smart home project, I replaced my two Reolink RLC-810A cameras with the Reolink Duo 3 PoE surveillance camera with dual lens.
+I was particularly interested in whether the 180° detection of the Duo 3 PoE could actually improve the monitoring of my driveway and carport.
 With its 16-megapixel resolution and 2-way communication capability, the Duo 3 PoE promised superior technology and more comprehensive security.
-But would all the effort and financial investment really be worth it?
+But would all the effort and financial investment really be worth it or were the two old camera models better?
 I would like to explore these questions in this blog post.

 -